-- CCE6 Quantity of fuel sold by supported enterprises - CCE7 Average of company growth rates in fuel sales, year-over-year, for supported enterprises - CCE8 \$USD capitalization of supported enterprises - CCE9 Percent of supported enterprises that show improvement on the Gender Diagnostic Assessment - CCE10 Percent of supported enterprises perceiving the advisory support they receive as valuable - CCE11 Number of enterprises supported by CCA

-CD Increase consumer demand for clean cooking

-- CD1 Percent of target population able to identify a cleaner and more efficient cookstove or fuel - CD2 Percent of target population aware of the benefits of cleaner and more efficient cookstoves and fuels - CD3 Percent of target customers who would recommend a clean cookstove or fuel to someone they know - CD4 Number of people that are reached through demand-generation activities of CCA

-EE Strengthen the enabling environment

-- EE1 Number of national policies and strategies supportive of the clean cooking sector - EE2 Number of countries with standards related to cookstoves and fuels - EE3 Number of sector actors that advocate for women's rights in the cleaning cooking sector - EE4 Number of civil society actors that include clean cooking in their activities after CCA engagement - EE5 Number of people that attend CCA-sponsored events or workshops - EE6 Number of CCA-hosted events or workshops - EE7 Number of research translation products disseminated by CCA - EE8 Number of views of CCA social media content

-REL Generate research, evidence, and learning

-- REL1 Percent of clean cooking stakeholders who perceive strong value in CCA's role as a knowledge hub in clean cooking - REL2 Number of reports published with CCA input - REL3 Number of CCA-authored publications - REL4 Number of mentions of CCA publications
+CCE6 Quantity of fuel sold by supported enterprises CCE7 Average of company growth rates in fuel sales, year-over-year, for supported enterprises CCE8 \$USD capitalization of supported enterprises CCE9 Percent of supported enterprises that show improvement on the Gender Diagnostic Assessment CCE10 Percent of supported enterprises perceiving the advisory support they receive as valuable CCE11 Number of enterprises supported by the Alliance CD Increase consumer demand for clean cooking CD1 Percent of target population able to identify a cleaner and more efficient cookstove or fuel CD2 Percent of target population aware of the benefits of cleaner and more efficient cookstoves and fuels CD3 Percent of target customers who would recommend a clean cookstove or fuel to someone they know CD4 Number of people that are reached through demand-generation activities of the Alliance EE Strengthen the enabling environment EE1 Number of national policies and strategies supportive of the clean cooking sector EE2 Number of countries with standards related to cookstoves and fuels EE3 Number of sector actors that advocate for women's rights in the cleaning cooking sector EE4 Number of civil society actors that include clean cooking in their activities after Alliance engagement EE5 Number of people that attend Alliance-sponsored events or workshops EE6 Number of Alliance-hosted events or workshops EE7 Number of research translation products disseminated by the Alliance EE8 Number of views of Alliance social media content REL Generate research, evidence, and learning REL1 Percent of clean cooking stakeholders who perceive strong value in the Alliance's role as a knowledge hub in clean cooking REL2 Number of reports published with Alliance input REL3 Number of Alliance-authored publications REL4 Number of mentions of Alliance publications

-5.2 CCA-Level M&E
+5.2 Alliance-Level M&E

-The CCA level of the M&E Framework is designed to provide organization-wide monitoring and learning.
+The Alliance level of the M&E Framework is designed to provide organization-wide monitoring and learning.
 This level consists of two key components: the use and aggregation of standard indicators and the use of evaluations.
-CCA is able to reach its goal of continuously learning and improving at the organization level by using a combination of standard indicators and evaluations.
-By using the data collected on the standard indicators over time, CCA can better understand how it is executing against its Theory of Change.
-Evaluations allow for deeper learning as needed, and in combination, can provide key information about CCA's allocation of resources and the potential need to revise its Theory of Change.
+The Alliance is able to reach its goal of continuously learning and improving at the organization level by using a combination of standard indicators and evaluations.
+By using the data collected on the standard indicators over time, the Alliance can better understand how it is executing against its Theory of Change.
+Evaluations allow for deeper learning as needed, and in combination, can provide key information about the Alliance's allocation of resources and the potential need to revise its Theory of Change.